harshith-dev/CalenderApplicaion/README.md

 ---

+## Deployment
+Access the deployed application at: [Communication Tracker](https://harshith-dev.github.io/MyReactApp/index.html)

+---

 ## Future Enhancements
 - Add a Reporting and Analytics Module for actionable insights.
 - Implement advanced authentication and authorization.

 ---

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.